HanSolo/JDK-Updater/README.md

 When clicking on the name of the distribution, a context menu will open with two entries.
 You can either open the download page of the selected distribution in your default browser or open the installation path of the distribution in a terminal window.

+There are also 2 widgets (small and medium) available that show the next upcoming release and how long it will take to the next release and to the next update of the OpenJDK project.